-Gross loans increased by RO 109 million (13%) during 2013 from RO 857 million at December 31 2012 to RO 966 million at December 31 2013.
-The personal loans increased by 15% while the corporate loans increased by 11%.
+Gross loans increased by RO 186 million (17%) during 2014 from RO 1.11 Billion at December 31 2013 to RO 1.29 Billion at December 31 2014.
+The personal loans increased by 23% while the corporate loans increased by 13%.

-Non-performing loans increased to RO 36.6 million, which is 3.3% of the total loans at December 31 2013 from 2.7% at December 31 2012 mainly due to the classification of certain corporate loans, which were given under the Government Soft Loan scheme.
-The principal amount of these loans are guaranteed and a part of the interest is paid by the Government of Oman.
-The total provision coverage is at December 31 2013 is 94% of the non-performing assets as compared to 121% at December 31 2012.
+Non-performing loans increased to RO 38.2 million, which is 2.94% of the total loans at December 31 2014 from 2.7% at December 31 2013.
+The non-performing loans include corporate loans of RO 8.3 million granted under the Government Soft Loan scheme, the principal amount of which are guaranteed and a part of the interest is paid by the Government of Oman.
+The total provision coverage is at December 31 2014 is 97% of the non-performing assets as compared to 94% at December 31 2013.

-The specific provision is at 54% of the Non-performing loans as the provision requirement is lower after considering the collaterals available for these loans.
-The provision levels were considered adequate and have been determined in accordance with the Central Bank of Oman and International Financial Reporting Standards.
+The specific provision is at 51% of the Non-performing loans as the provision requirement is lower after considering the collaterals available for these loans.
+The provision levels are considered adequate and have been determined in accordance with the Central Bank of Oman and International Financial Reporting Standards.